cppalliance/safe-cpp/proposal/draft.md

 Line 10: `mut vec.push_back(x);` - Push a value onto the vector.
 The `mut` token establishes a [_mutable context_](#the-mutable-context) which enables standard conversions from lvalues to mutable borrows and references.
 When `[safety]` is enabled, _all mutations are explicit_.
 Explicit mutation lends precision when choosing between shared borrows and mutable borrows of an object.
 Rust doesn't feature function overloading, so it will bind whatever kind of reference it needs to a member function's object.
 C++, by contrast, has function overloading, so we'll need to be explicit in order to get the overload we want.
 Use `mut` to bind mutable borrows.
 Or don't use it and bind shared borrows.

-If `main` checks out syntatically, its AST is lowered to MIR, where initialization and borrow checking takes place.
+If `main` checks out syntactically, its AST is lowered to MIR, where initialization and borrow checking takes place.
 The hidden `slice_iterator` that powers the ranged-for loop stays initialized over the duration of the loop.
 The `push_back` call _invalidates_ that iterator, by mutating a place (the vector) that the iterator has a constraint on.
 When the value `x` is next loaded out of the iterator, the borrow checker raises an error: `mutable borrow of vec between its shared borrow and its use`.
 The borrow checker prevents Safe C++ from compiling a program that may exhibit undefined behavior.
 This analysis is done at compile time.
 It has no impact on your binary's size or execution speed.

 This sample is only a few lines, but it introduces several new mechanisms and types.
 A comprehensive effort is needed to supply a superset of the language with a safe subset that has enough flexibility to remain expressive.